El-Juank/El-Juank/README.md

 - 🌱 I’m currently learning everything
 - 👯 I’m looking to collaborate in some projects
-- 🥅 2021 Goals: Learn even more and start working
+- 🥅 2021 Goals: Learn even more and start working (as a programmer!*)
 - ⚡ Fun fact: I love to paint miniatures and refurbish retro consoles

 ### Spotify Playing 🎧